 The differences between the Burial Lake August 1997 and June 2010 water sample suggests a susceptibility to evaporation that may be related to seasonal timing, with higher lake water evaporative enrichment as the ice-free season progresses.
-The August sample has a lower 2H relative to 18O which results in a negative d-excess value of -1.2‰.
-In contrast, the June 2010 sample, that was collected soon after ice-out, has a positive d-excess value of 6.8 and falls on the GMWL slightly higher than average annual OIPC 18O estimates, suggesting a rainfall signature with no evaporative effects.
-In contrast, all of the other NRB lakes are clearly evaporatively enriched based on their negative d-excess values, but all of the samples were obtained in late August.
-It is clear that additional NRB lake samples will be needed to satisfactorily address these ambiguities, but we note that an evaporation line derived from a larger collection of lakes distributed throughout the Central Brooks Range has a slope = 5.9 (R2 = 0.91 (n=69 data from Clegg et al., 2010 and Anderson et al., 2016) and that the climatology of the central and western Brooks Range is similar.
+The August sample has a lower 2H relative to 18O, which results in a negative d-excess value of -1.2‰.
+In contrast, the June 2010 sample, which was collected soon after ice-out, has a positive d-excess value of 6.8.
+It falls on the GMWL slightly higher than average annual OIPC 18O estimates, suggesting a rainfall signature with no evaporative effects.
+All the other NRB lakes are evaporatively enriched, based on their negative d-excess values, but all the samples were obtained in late August.
+Additional NRB lake samples are needed to address these ambiguities satisfactorily.
+We note that an evaporation line derived from a larger collection of lakes distributed throughout the Central Brooks Range has a slope = 5.9 (R2 = 0.91 (n=69 data from Clegg et al., 2010 and Anderson et al., 2016) and that the climatology of the central and western Brooks Range is similar.
 The fact that NRB lake d-excess plot on the evaporatively enriched side of the broader regional spectrum of lake isotope hydrology indicates that if Burial lake were to be hydrologically closed, it would certainly be evaporatively enriched (Fig. 2B).